Transipedia/dekupl-lung-cancer-inter-cohort/README.md

     ```
     python3 compare_contigs.py DiffContigsInfos_dataset1.tsv DiffContigsInfos_dataset2.tsv dkplrundir_dataset1 dkplrundir_dataset2 genome.fa
     ```

-The criteria for comparing different categories of contigs from two datasets include:

-- **SNV**: position of SNV
-- **LincRNA/intron**: position of center of contig +/- 30nt
-- **splice/split**: positions of both splice sites +/-30nt
-- **polyA**: position of 3'end of contig +/- 10nt
-- **unmapped/repeat**: build k-mer contigs and annotate contigs based on sequence alignment.

-## Dependencies

-The Detector relies on the following python libraries and R packages:

-- **[numpy](https://www.numpy.org/)** NumPy is the fundamental package for scientific computing with Python.
-- **[pandas](https://www.pandas.org/)** Pandas is a python library that allows you to easily manipulate data to analyze.
-- **[limma](http://bioconductor.org/packages/release/bioc/html/limma.html)** Data analysis, linear models and differential expression for microarray data.
-- **[HTSanalyzeR](https://www.bioconductor.org/packages/release/bioc/html/HTSanalyzeR.html)** This package provides classes and methods for gene and contig set enrichment.
-The over-representation analysis is performed based on hypergeometric tests.

 ## Input files

 - Table `DiffContigsInfos_dataset1.tsv`, summarizing for each contig, which is the DEkupl annotation output of dataset1.